eliasd-code/reverse-shell_keylogger_trojan/README.md

 8. Start installer.exe
 ATTENTION!
 You have to go to "email_sender.py" before you build all this and enter your sender and recipient email as well as the password for the sender. should be a matter of course

+if you want to learn more about hacking you should have a look here --> https://hackenlernen.com/buecher.php

 DE: INSTALLATION:
 Die installation muss auf windows erfolgen!
 Die Pfade müssen in der "keylogger.py" und "email_sender.py" angepasst werden!